Gavriil1/CI_PP4_TD/README.md

   - [Acknowledgements](#acknowledgements)

 ### About

-The Diplomat Bar & Grill is a fictional business where users can create an account, book a table, read a blog and view the food and drinks menu.
+"ABCDE Todo List" is an application that helps a user organize their time according to Brian Tracy's method, as described in his book "Eat That Frog."
+Additionally, the website features a Feedback/Contact form and a list of the website developer's favorite books.

 <hr>

 ### User Goals